tetrabiodistributed/papra-pcba-firmware/README.md

 Once you have the board built and attached, you should be able to flash using either ino module (thruhole for the thruhole board, surface for the surface mount board).

-# papra-pcb-firmware for surface mount boards
+# papra-pcba-firmware for surface mount boards

-Firmware is intended to be loaded on this PCB: https://github.com/tetrabiodistributed/PAPRA-PCBA
+Firmware is intended to be loaded on this PCB Assembly: https://github.com/tetrabiodistributed/PAPRA-PCBA

 Use the following arduino settings, change the chip to match the one you are using.